 Process flow to show how ASBA works:

 Most of the national banks in India provide forms to apply in IPOs.
-Under ASBA (Application supported Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using his online bank account.
+Under ASBA (Application supported by Block Amount) facility for applying IPOs, investors can apply in any public/rights issues by using his online bank account.
 The list of ASBA participating bank are provided in below section.

 Lets see example how to apply IPO’s using ICICI online banking: